tytydraco/yessleep/out/Got_in_contact_with_Sarah_again_after_I_posted_about_the_horrifying_dig_in_Peru_Thats_what_happened.md

 I took a step closer, and as I did, a low hum filled the room, like a distant chant.
 I looked at Sarah, her face contorted in a mask of terror.
 "What is that sound?"
 I whispered, my voice barely audible over the pulsing rhythm.

 "It… it's the vase," she stammered, her eyes wide with fear.
 "The figures, they're moving.
-It's not possible, but they're moving, and I can hear the chant, the lyrics..."
+It's not possible, but they're moving, and I can hear them singing..."

 She began to recite, her voice trembling, her words as strange and unsettling as the image on the vase: